exercism/elm/concepts/pattern-matching/about.md

 # Introduction

-Pattern matching enables expressive branching code and destructuring brings elegant binding of values to variables.
+[Pattern matching][pattern-matching] enables expressive branching code and [destructuring][destructuring] brings elegant binding of values to variables.
 Both are extremely useful to master as elm programmers, and when used together, they greatly improve code readibility.

 ## Simple pattern matching